 |7||Social||Social interactions with family friends and strangers.||Drug dependence alcoholism, smoking, unhealthy life, social isolation.|

-Means of spread :- Disease causing microbes can spread through the air.
+Disease causing microbes can spread through the air.
 This occurs through the little droplets thrown out by an infected person who cough or sneezes.
 Disease can also be spread through water.
 When infectious agents get mixed with drinking water.

 Some diseases are spread by sexual contacts or blood transfusions animals can also carry infectious agents.